-Meet Longtime VBT Travelers Bill and Noelle B.
+Meet Longtime VBT Group Organizers Bill and Noelle B.

-One the most rewarding aspects of providing active vacations is that we have a growing contingency of multi-time travelers who enjoy a different VBT experience every year—and sometimes twice in one year!
-Bill and Noelle B. are the perfect example as they took their 14th and 15th VBT tours this year on Tuscany by the Sea and Spain: Under the Andalusian Sky.
+One of the most rewarding aspects of providing active vacations is that we have a growing contingency of multi-time travelers who enjoy a different VBT experience every year.
+Bill and Noelle B. are the perfect examples as they took their 19th VBT tour this year to Slovenia, Austria, and Italy.
 We had a chance to catch up with them to learn a little more about why they love to travel with VBT.

 What about active travel appeals to you and how did you find out about VBT?